 - Profit Sharing: The profit is shared among all the member-farmers.

 - Funding: A part of the surplus is added to the funds of the company for business expansion.

 A PO supports the members by providing them a huge portion of the income as many middlemen in the market get removed.
-By aggregating the demand for inputs, the PO can buy in bulk, thus procuring at cheaper price compared to individual purchase.
+By aggregating the demand for inputs, the PO can buy in bulk, thus procuring raw material at cheaper price compared to individual purchase.
 The services provided to the members also reduce the transportation cost to the market.
 Thus, reducing the added cost to the produce.
 All the aggregate produce offers a better price per unit produce to the member-producers.
 The PO aims at making the members aware about the market forces and techniques for better produce.
 The main motive remains to provide more income to the primary producers.